gordwilling/data-structures-and-algorithms/project-1/explanation_3.md

 1. Generating the Huffman encoding tree is an iterative process wherein:
     1. a collection of data is inserted into a priority queue: O(n)
-    1. the priorty queue is used to give constant-time access to the two least frequence elements in the data
+    1. the priorty queue is used to give constant-time access to the two least frequent elements in the data
-        1. The two least frequent elements are used to create a node in the Huffman tree
+        1. The two least frequent elements are then used to create a node in the Huffman tree
-    1. The node is inserted into the priority queue, documented as O(logn) time complexity
+    1. The node is inserted into the priority queue, documented as O(logn) time complexity in the pydocs
     1. Steps ii and iii are repeated until there is only one node left in the queue (this is the root of the Huffman Tree)

  The number of elements inserted into the priority q is proportional to the amount of input, so time complexity for